March 31, 2002 [Revised September 30, 2018]

 The financial assistance is provided through vouchers, which are administered by your state's Housing Agency (HA), from funds provided by the United States Housing and Urban Development (HUD).
 Rental subsidies are paid directly to the participating landlord on behalf of the tenant by the HA.
 The tenant is then responsible for paying the remaining balance of the monthly rental rate.

-To apply for this program, you will need to contact either your local HUD Office or your local HA Office.
+To apply for this program, you will need to contact either your local HUD Office by State.
 Your eligibility for this program is dependent on your and/or your family's total annual gross income and family size.
 Typically, individual and/or family income must not exceed 50% of the median income for the county in which the unit is located.
 Values will vary depending on location.
 To find out the median income in the county you wish to reside in, contact your local Housing Agency (HA).